vpakhuchyi/censor/docs/index.md

 By default, string values are handled with no additional formatting.

-However, if you want to mask specific values, you can use the `censor.AddExcludePatterns` or `censor.SetExcludePatterns` functions to add exclude patterns.
+However, if you want to mask specific values, you can use the `censor.AddExcludePatterns` function to add exclude patterns.
 All string values that match the specified patterns will be masked.

 ```go
 package main